Andrea-Cavallo/eda-microservices/README.md

 # Event-Driven Microservices Architecture Overview

-This architecture diagram represents an Event-Driven Architecture (EDA) setup for a microservices-based system.
-Here is the detailed workflow:
+This repository provides a comprehensive example of an event-driven microservices architecture designed for efficient order management.
+It leverages technologies such as Kafka, MongoDB, Redis, PostgreSQL, Quarkus, Spring Boot, and Apache Camel to create a scalable, reliable, and reactive system.

 ![Diagram](1.png)

-## Components
+## Key Components

 - **Client**: The user interface or client application that interacts with the system.
 - **Users UI**: A user interface developed with the Quarkus framework.